 We, the staff and volunteers of Rocky Mountain National Park, do our utmost to protect Rocky and provide you, the visitor, with experiences of a lifetime.
 But here’s the truth: we can’t do it without you.
-With over 4.5 million visitors in 2016, the choices each of us makes during our visit add up quickly.
+With over 4.6 million visitors in 2019 and the third most visited national park, the choices each of us makes during our visit add up quickly.
 What you do while at Rocky truly matters.

 Here’s another truth: we know you love Rocky and want to protect it.
 How do we know?
 Because you’re reading this!
 You’ve recognized the beauty of this park enough to learn about and care for it.

 - Take the Rocky Pledge (see below).
 You can read it aloud or to yourself, in the park or at home, alone or with friends.
 All we ask: read it thoughtfully and take it seriously.

 - Encourage your followers to protect Rocky.
 Share a photo of yourself taking the pledge, encircling something meaningful to you in your hands, or doing something to protect the park to your social media of choice and tag it #rockypledge.
 If you’re on Instagram, there’s a chance you’ll get hundreds of thousands of eyes on your photo—we’ll regularly repost our favorite #rockypledge shots!

 - Tell your friends and family: Take the Rocky Pledge!
 Visit go.nps.gov/RockyPledge to learn more.

 “To preserve unimpaired for this and future generations the beauty, history, and wildness therein, I pledge to protect Rocky Mountain National Park.”

 - To prevent fire scars and human-caused fires, I pledge to never build a fire outside of a campground or picnic area fire grate.